lindsayrr8/R_Programming_Fall2025_Rogers_Lindsay/Assignment_07_R_Object_Oriented_Systems/README.md

 ### [Relevant blog post]()

 ## Description
-Experiments with some basic R functions for data analysis using R's native tools and dataset: mtcars.
+Experiments with some basic R functions for data analysis using R's native tools, dataset: mtcars, and S3 and S4 type objects.

 ## How to Run
 1) Open project (based on 02.R in RStudio)